gwpy/gwosc/README.rst

 |Build Status| |Coverage Status|

-The ``gwopensci`` package provides an interface to querying and discovering data files hosted on https://losc.ligo.org as part of the open data releases from the LIGO and Virgo gravitational-wave observatories.
+The ``gwopensci`` package provides an interface to querying the open data releases hosted on https://losc.ligo.org from the LIGO and Virgo gravitational-wave observatories.

 To install: